Naïlé Titah

 How do clients approve ghostwritten LinkedIn posts?

 The standard to demand: the client reviews and approves from a link, without creating an account or learning a tool.
-MagicPost's validation works that way ("no post goes live until your client approves it"); Supergrow, SocialPilot, Postdrips and Scheduled ship approval flows with varying friction; demo the client's side before committing a retainer to it.
+MagicPost's validation works that way; Supergrow, SocialPilot, Postdrips and Scheduled ship approval flows with varying friction; demo the client's side before committing a retainer to it.

 How much should a ghostwriter's tool stack cost?

-Anchor on the alternatives: done-for-you services run ~$2,199/mo per client (Inkiro's service, as of June 2026), so a stack at €49-150/client leaves the margin that makes ghostwriting a business.
+Anchor on the alternatives: done-for-you services run ~$2,199/mo per client (Inkiro's service), so a stack at €49-150/client leaves the margin that makes ghostwriting a business.
 The trap is per-profile meters and tier cliffs that quietly eat that margin as the roster grows; model twelve months ahead.

 Do ghostwriters need clients' LinkedIn passwords?